ECE 4420/6420 Knowledge Engineering

 • Basic probability and statistics

-• Understand probabilities, Gaussian distributions, mean, standard deviation, etc.
+• Understanding of probabilities, Gaussian distributions, mean, standard deviation, etc.

 • Basic calculus and linear algebra

-• Be comfortable with derivatives and matrix/vector operations (e.g., matrix multiplication).
+• Comfort with derivatives and matrix/vector operations (e.g., matrix multiplication)

 • Basic Python programming skills